tmatin100/tmatin100/README.md

 - 🔭 I've completed this project in the past [Jenkins/Ansible/Docker CI-CD Project](https://github.com/tmatin100/CalTech-PG-DevOps-Final-Capstone-Project)

-- I have worked on some [Bash](https://github.com/tmatin100/Bash.git) in the past.
+- #️⃣❕I have worked on some [Bash](https://github.com/tmatin100/Bash.git) in the past.

 - 🙌 Here are some usefull DevOps systems installtion and integration steps.
 [DevOps Taks ](https://github.com/tmatin100/DevOps_Integration_Tasks.git)